BioPAX/Paxtools/README.md

 p.add(ConBox.equal(false), "PR2", "PR1");
 ```

-To learn how to use, please start with the QuickStartGuide.
+To learn how to use, please start with the [Quick Start Guide](wiki/QuickStartGuide).

 A [Javadoc](http://biopax.github.io/pattern/index.html) is also available.

 ### Searching for binary interactions ###

 As an example use of this pattern search framework, we defined a set of patterns that capture useful binary interactions between proteins and small molecules in a BioPAX model.
-Binary interaction types include upstream-to-downstream signal transmissions, controlling expression changes, sequential catalysis by metabolic enzymes, controlling transportation, enzymes consuming or producing chemicals, etc. [[Read more|UsingBinaryInteractionFramework]].
+Binary interaction types include upstream-to-downstream signal transmissions, controlling expression changes, sequential catalysis by metabolic enzymes, controlling transportation, enzymes consuming or producing chemicals, etc. [Read more](wiki/UsingBinaryInteractionFramework).

 ### Using the software ###